 Gastrointestinal Cancers

-Getting treated for gastrointestinal cancers at City of Hope puts your care in the hands of world experts in cancers affecting the digestive system.
-It means comprehensive, multidisciplinary care from a team offering the newest, leading-edge treatments for early- and late-stage GI cancer, including robotic and minimally invasive surgery and precision medicine.
+At City of Hope, your care is in the hands of world experts in gastrointestinal (GI) cancers, which include colorectal cancer, stomach cancer and other diseases that affect the digestive system.
+Our team provides comprehensive, multidisciplinary care and access to the latest in leading-edge treatments for early- and late-stage GI cancer, including robotic and minimally invasive surgery and precision medicine.

 City of Hope’s approach to treating gastrointestinal cancers starts with a coordinated, multidisciplinary care team whose primary goals are helping you live a long, healthy life free from cancer.